 Don’t worry — it’s possible to avoid or decrease the gas that you might have experienced after eating beans.
 See “Beans 101: A Guide to Enjoying the Stockpile Staple.”

-If you will be stuck at home, stockpile some of your favorite treats.
+If you plan to stay home for a spell, stockpile some of your favorite treats.
 As a bonus, anything that is made up of mostly sugar “never really spoils” if kept dry, says Kantha Shelke, a food scientist and principal of Corvus Blue, a food science and research firm.

 “The wrapper of a Jolly Rancher will go bad before the candy does,” Shelke tells Cooking Light.